evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ## Interior

-The interior of the Tesla Model Y Long Range is minimalistic, with medium-quality materials used throughout.
-Additionally, it includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.
+The interior of the Tesla Model Y Long Range is designed with a minimalistic aesthetic, featuring medium-quality materials throughout.
+A traditional center console separates the driver and passenger, offering practical storage solutions and enhanced functionality.

 ### Seats

-In addition, the model offers a traditional five-seat layout or an optional seven-seat layout.
+is available in a standard five-seat configuration, with an optional seven-seat layout for added versatility.

 #### First row seats